Weighted Context-Free-Language Ordered Binary Decision Diagrams: Operations on WCFLOBDDs

-When the resulting value tuple has duplicate entries, such as $v = [\bar{0}, \bar{1}, \bar{0}]$ in the example above, it is necessary to perform a reduction step, \texttt{Reduce}, to maintain the WCFLOBDD structural invariants.
+When the resulting value tuple has duplicate entries, such as $v = [\bar{0}, \bar{1}, \bar{0}]$ in the example above, it is necessary to perform a reduction step, \texttt{Reduce} (\algref{Reduce} in \sectref{canonicalness}), to maintain the WCFLOBDD structural invariants.
 In this case, \texttt{Reduce} folds together the first and third exit vertices of $g$, which are both mapped to $\bar{0}$ by $v$.
 In \algref{MBO}, the information that directs the reduction step is obtained by calling CollapseClassesLeftmost (\algref{InducedTuples}), which returns two tuples: inducedValueTuple (here, $[\bar{0}, \bar{1}]$) and inducedReductionTuple (here, $[1, 2, 1]$): inducedValueTuple consists of the leftmost occurrences of $\bar{0}$ and $\bar{1}$ in $v$, in the same left-to-right order in which they occur in $v$; inducedReductionTuple indicates where each occurrence of $\bar{0}$ and $\bar{1}$ in $v$ is mapped to in inducedValueTuple. \texttt{Reduce} traverses $g$ backwards to create $g'$, a reduced version of $g$ that, together with inducedValueTuple as its terminal values, satisfies the WCFLOBDD structural invariants.
 The result from $c_1 \cdot c_2$ is the WCFLOBDD $\langle \textit{fw}_1 \cdot \textit{fw}_2, g', \textrm{inducedValueTuple} \rangle$.

 Just as there can be multiple occurrences of a given node in a BDD, there can be multiple occurrences of a given grouping in a WCFLOBDD.
 To avoid a blow-up in costs, binary operations need to avoid making repeated calls on a given pair of groupings $h_1 \in c_1$ and $h_2 \in c_2$.
-Assuming that the hashing methods used for hash-consing and function caching run in expected unit-cost time, the cost of the two-step ``cross-product-followed-by-reduction'' process is bounded by the product of the sizes of the two argument WCFLOBDDs.
+Assuming that the hashing methods used for hash-consing and function caching run in expected unit-cost time, the cost of PairProduct is bounded by the product of the sizes of the two-argument WCFLOBDDs, and the cost of \texttt{Reduce} is bounded by the product of the sizes of its input and output WCFLOBDDs.